What is better to bring to Nepal cash or ATM cards

 If you have a significant amount of cash, ask your hotel reception for a safety deposit box; if there isn’t one in your room, do not leave unattended money in your room.

 There are some modern banking facilities in Nepal these days, and there are even branches of some international banks in Kathmandu and Pokhara.
 You can also use your credit/debit cards to withdraw money from the numerous Automated Teller Machines (ATMs) if you don’t like carrying a lot of cash.
 Some of you are fortunate where your bank back home reimburses you the fee local banks charge you for dispensing your money.
 Most ATMs in Nepal allow fast cash transactions of Rs.10,000 (slightly less than US$100) each time and charge you between Rs.200 – Rs.400 depending on the bank.
 Quite a few banks ATMs allow you to withdraw as much as Rs.
 35,000 (roughly $350) at once, charging you a fee of Rs.
 400. Sometimes the machines might not be working, but as mentioned above, many ATMs in major cities accept International cards, and it dispatches cash in Nepalese rupees.
 There is a security guard outside the ATM lounge or machine.

 This doesn’t happen often, but it is better to use ATM outside its related bank just if the machine retains your card so you can retrieve it from the bank.

-Traveler’s cheques are no longer accepted in Nepal.
+Traveller’s cheques are no longer accepted in Nepal.
 As mentioned above, you can use your debit/credit card to make payments, but it is much easier with cash.
-Do inform your bank that you are traveling as some banks automatically stop transactions suspecting your card’s theft or fraudulent activities.
+Do inform your bank that you are travelling as some banks automatically stop transactions suspecting your card’s theft or fraudulent activities.